-In this house there was a high cost constraints.
+In this house, there were high-cost constraints.
 The footprint of the house is small to minimize the foundation’s work.
 In addition, it is possible to build a smaller VOLUME by filling the depth min.
-The space buried in the basement is used for bedrooms and the study space to feel protected.
-It also generated a close approach with the Earth
+The space buried in the basement is used for bedrooms, and the study space to feel protected.
+It also generated a close approach to the Earth.

 Hat H House Plans